jadecobra/python_tdd_exercises/source/functions/functions_singleton.rst

 refactor: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^

-I add a new test that checks if a singleton that accepts inputs returns the same value regardless of the inputs
+I will add a new test that checks if a singleton that accepts inputs returns the same value regardless of the inputs

 * change ``test_functions.py``